 Building your credit score can often be a vicious circle.
 You apply for loans in order to pay off debts and repayments on said loan to build your credit score, but end up getting rejected which can negatively affect your rating.

 What is a Bad Credit Loan?

-A bad credit loan is a way to borrow money if you have been refused from previous lenders in the past.
-If you have a low credit score or no credit history at all, it may be easier to gain a bad credit loan, as opposed to a traditional personal loan.
+A bad credit loan is a way to borrow money if you have been refused by previous lenders in the past.
+Loan providers like FatCat Loans can lend you money, even if you have a low credit score or no credit history at all, it may be easier to gain a bad credit loan, as opposed to a traditional personal loan.